 Only prescription drugs classified by First Data Bank as maintenance drugs will be eligible for mail order pharmacy benefits.

-Additionally, the mail order option shall not permit the dispensing of a controlled substance classified in Schedule II - either through Express Scripts mail order or the retail pharmacy offering mail order benefits.
+The mail order option shall not permit the dispensing of a controlled substance classified in Schedule II - either through Express Scripts mail order or the retail pharmacy offering mail order benefits.

-Retail pharmacies may participate in the mail order benefit provided they meet the terms and conditions for participation established by Express Scripts, including price, dispensing fee and coinsurance requirements of a mail order option.
+Retail pharmacies may participate in the mail order benefit provided they meet the terms and conditions for participation established by Express Scripts, including price, dispensing fee and copayment requirements of a mail order option.

-In order for a new prescription drug to qualify for the mail order option, you must have at least three (3) thirty (30) day supplies filled at the retail pharmacy or one ninety (90) day supply within the last six (6) months.
+In order for a prescription to qualify for the mail order option, you must have one (1) thirty (30) day supply filled at the retail pharmacy or one ninety (90) day supply within the last six (6) months.

-If you fill a ninety (90) day prescription (either at mail or retail) and for any reason it is more than 180 days from the date of the fill, you will not be allowed to fill that prescription at the mail order benefit without first having three (3) thirty (30) day supplies filled again.
+If you fill a ninety (90) day prescription (either at mail or retail) and for any reason it is more than 180 days from the date of the fill, you will not be allowed to fill that prescription by mail order benefit without first having one (1) thirty (30) day supply filled again at retail.